As promised, in this column I want to discuss reverse mortgages, but first, something that recently got my attention.

 On the other hand, don’t forget, if you don’t need to have the latest in decorations, cards or wrapping paper, after the holidays is the best time to stock up for future years at great discounts.

 Let’s turn to the subject of reverse mortgages.
 If you watch television at all, especially during the day, you have seen the many reverse mortgage commercials with “trustworthy” spokespeople like Fred Thompson, Tom Selleck, and Robert Wagner.
 Here are some of the key representations.
 You can obtain tax-free cash from your home’s equity, and still own your home; you can eliminate regular mortgage payments forever; you only have to pay the loan when you leave your home; you will never lose your home; and you can obtain a retirement loan that pays you.
 A reverse mortgage: is a safe, effective financial tool; it can allow you to achieve a stable, secure retirement; it is not just another way for the bank to get your home; and it is government guaranteed.

 In addition, the commercials tell you, if you are 62 or older and own your own home, how you can obtain a free DVD or booklet that will provide you with more information and answer all of your questions.

-The bottom line for me, like it is with every other financial product, is that for some Americans ages 62 or older, after they have met with their financial advisors and their families, a reverse mortgage, with terms that work for their particular circumstances, may be an important element of a sound overall financial plan.
+The bottom line for me, like it is with every other financial product, is that for some Americans 62 years of age or older, after they have met with their financial advisors and their families, a reverse mortgage — with terms that work for their particular circumstances — may be an important element of a sound overall financial plan.
 By extension, that means that it is not right for everyone.
-The key is to do the homework with you advisors, so that you know what you may be getting into, that you can obtain the best terms for your needs, that you are absolutely aware of all of the possible defaults and that it would work in your financial plan, including for your heirs.
+The key is to do the homework with your advisors, so that you know: what you may be getting into; that you can obtain the best terms for your needs; that you are absolutely aware of all of the possible defaults; and that it would work in your financial plan, including for your heirs.

-In the next column, we'll look at myRAs and other retirement vehicles for those who can’t take advantage of employer-sponsored plans.
+In the next column we will look at myRA’s and other retirement vehicles for those who can’t take advantage of employer-sponsored plans.